-The city of Lagos was known as Eko, and was home to Yoruba and Àwórì settlers who were farmers during the 14th century.
-It is known that the city was under the rule of the Benin Empire, which spanned across the West African region.
-Eko was renamed Lagos, meaning ‘lakes’ in Portuguese, in the 17th century by the Portuguese, after the city rose in prominence as a major centre for the New World slave trade.
+The city of Lagos was known as Eko and was home to Yoruba and Àwórì settlers who were farmers during the 14th century.
+Eko was under the rule of the Benin Empire, which spanned across the West African region.
+It was renamed Lagos, meaning “lakes” in Portuguese, in the 17th century by the Portuguese colonialists after the city rose in prominence as a significant centre for the New World slave trade.

-Overcrowding and sanitary issues were some of the problems experienced with the rapid urbanization of the city.
-Lagos has always been a place where people move to when in search for better life chances, political power and better economic opportunities.
+Overcrowding and sanitary issues were some of the problems experienced with the rapid urbanisation of the city.
+Lagos has always been a place where people move to when in search of better life chances, political power and better economic opportunities.
 In 1914, Lagos was named Nigeria’s political capital, retaining that status until 1991 when Abuja formally became Nigeria’s new federal capital territory.

-During the 10th century, Cairo was established as the city of Fustat by the Fatimids, and underwent a period of huge construction of prominent landmarks, including Al-Azhar mosque and Al-Azhar University, which is one of the world’s oldest universities.
-The city was an important link on the east-west spice route, resulting in bustling trade centre of Khan el-Khalili.
+During the 10th century, Cairo was established as the city of Fustat by the Fatimids and underwent a period of massive construction of prominent landmarks, including Al-Azhar mosque and Al-Azhar University, which is one of the world’s oldest universities.
+The city was an essential link in the east-west spice route, resulting in the bustling trade centre of Khan el-Khalili.

 The city wasn’t left unaffected by colonialism, as the British occupied Egypt from 1882.
 However, protests led to the declaration of independence in 1922, with colonial dominance continuing until the Egyptian revolution of 1952.
-Under the leadership of the country’s second president Gamal Abdel Nasser Hussein, Cairo turned into a bustling city that attracted millions of people from all over Egypt and the Arab world.
+Under the leadership of the country’s second president, Gamal Abdel Nasser Hussein, Cairo turned into a bustling city that attracted millions of people from all over Egypt and the Arab world.